Last Updated on

 Broad beans we get here are not that big and usually seedless.
 It is seedless because it is plucked too early and sent off to stores, even before the seeds are formed.
 Since the pods don’t have any seeds, I add some frozen valor lilva or Indian beans when cooking the vegetable.
 Frozen valor lilva is available in freezer section of any Indian grocery store.

-Last time I did my Indian groceries, I was lucky and found very good chikkudukaya with big beans/seeds in the pod.
-So I did not use frozen valor lilva when I made the fry, but still listed it in the ingredient list incase one can not find broad beans with seeds.
+Last time I did Indian groceries, I was lucky and found very good chikkudukaya with big beans/seeds in the pod.
+So I did not use frozen valor lilva when I made the fry, but still listed it in the ingredient list incase one needs to add it.
 The below collage is with old images.
 I did not take new images when trimming and cutting the beans into smaller pieces.
 Hence, using old images as it is easy to follow the instructions with pictures.

 How to make Chikkudukaya Kura ~ Indian Broad Beans fry